Article

 KYC in Banking and Customer Due Diligence

-• a list of people with significant control or interest in the company and all individual KYC data for them – this is provided through a register of shareholders and a register of directors, plus KYC documentation for all stakeholders
+• List of significant control or ownership: This can be found in a register of shareholders and a register of directors, along with KYC documentation for all key stakeholders.

 How Does the KYC Process in Banks Look Like

-1. A customer will request to open an account.
+1. Account request: The customer initiates the process by requesting to open an account.

-2. The bank asks the customer for proof of their identity (passport, driving license, ID card…).
+2. Identity verification: The bank asks for proof of identity, such as a passport, driving license or government-issued ID card.

-5. The bank verifies the above by checking official databases or using identity verification software.
+5. Document verification: The bank cross-references the provided documents with official databases or uses identity verification software to authenticate the information.

 The Challenges of KYC in Banking